PradyothVelagapudi/The-Struggle-For-Ardakia/ReadMe.txt

 Now you're fully debriefed, sir.
 I trust that your years of expertise will allow you to put down the terrorist threat swiftly.
 The peace and freedom of an entire country rests in your hands, sir.
-Ardakia is counting on you!
+The Republic of Ardakia is counting on you!

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx